LevShechter/taskRedditNode/README.md

 now we are ready to go get some subreddits!

-- to run the deployed app (that is deployed to heroku):
+- to run the deployed app (that is deployed to vercel):

 got to:
 https://task-reddit-node-mof8zqopk-levshechter.vercel.app/api/subreddits<your_preffered_subreddit>